 - B. PCPs are responsible for assessing Members of the need for an IHA and scheduling accordingly, any time they see the Member for an acute or chronic illness.
-If the Member has had an IHA within 12 months of their enrollment, the PCP must document the specifics in the Member's medical record.2 - C. PCPs must ensure that a Member's completed IHA is documented in the Member's medical record and that appropriate assessments and referrals from the IHA are documented and available during subsequent health visits. - D. PCPs are responsible for accessing a current list of their Members eligible for an IHA through the secure IEHP Provider portal. - E. PCPs are responsible for follow-up of missed appointments, as outlined in Policy 9B, "Missed Appointments." - F. PCPs are responsible for providing preventive services at the time of IHA completion or arranging follow-up visits or referrals for Members that have significant health problems identified during the IHA.
+If the Member has had an IHA within twelve (12) months of their enrollment, the PCP must document the specifics in the Member's medical record.8 - C. PCPs are responsible for retaining themust ensure that a Member's completed IHA and IHEBA/SHA is documented in the Member's medical record and that appropriate assessments and referrals from the IHA are documented and to be available during subsequent preventive health visits. - D. PCPs are responsible for accessing a current list of their Members eligible for an IHA through the secure IEHP Provider portal. - E. PCPs are responsible for follow-up of missed appointments, as outlined in Policy 9B, "Missed Appointments." - F. PCPs are responsible for providing preventive services at the time of IHA completion or arranging follow-up visits or referrals for Members that have significant health problems identified during the IHA.
 For information on age-specific preventive are guidelines and services, please see Policy 10B, "Adult Preventive Services."

-Provider Training3
+Provider Training9